docker/docs/admin/company/organizations.md

 ## Add organizations to a company

 There is no limit to the number of organizations you can have under a company layer.
-All organizations must have Business subscription.
+All organizations must have a Business subscription.

 1. Sign in to [Docker Admin](https://admin.docker.com){: target="_blank" rel="noopener" class="_"}.
 2. In the left navigation, select your company in the drop-down menu.